 WHAT TO DO AFTER YOU’VE BEEN INJURED IN A UBER OR LYFT RIDESHARE ACCIDENT

 - Take down the contact information of any witnesses, including passengers.

 After you get home, you’ll need to take some more steps to protect yourself:

-1. See the DoctorIn any car accident there is a risk of serious injuries like spinal damage, traumatic brain injury, and broken bones.
+1. See the DoctorIn any car accident or crash there is a risk of serious injuries like spinal damage, traumatic brain injury, and broken bones.
 Even if you don’t have obvious symptoms, you need to go to the hospital as soon as possible.
 Seeing the doctor will keep you alive and help strengthen your claim.